vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 	SDL_Vulkan_CreateSurface(_window, _instance, &_surface);

 	//use vkbootstrap to select a gpu.
-	//We want a gpu that can write to the SDL surface and supports vulkan 1.2 vkb::PhysicalDeviceSelector selector{ vkb_inst };
+	//We want a gpu that can write to the SDL surface and supports Vulkan 1.2 vkb::PhysicalDeviceSelector selector{ vkb_inst };
 	vkb::PhysicalDevice physicalDevice = selector
 		.set_minimum_version(1, 1)